-We believe our pipeline can also be utilized to engineer new chemical entities and formulations of those agents that have enhanced properties.
+Our pipeline can also be utilized to engineer new chemical entities and formulations of those agents that have enhanced properties.
 For example, our XRx-225 product candidate program represents a potential new class of xanthine oxidase inhibitor with a targeted design to enhance anti-inflammatory activity.
-The capability of tailoring the therapeutic benefit of this potential class of new agents may permit us to identify targets and disease that we wish to exploit and then, through formulation design, optimize those small molecules and proprietary formulations to maximize the potential clinically meaningful therapeutic effect.
+The capability of tailoring the therapeutic benefit of this potential class of new agents permits us to identify targets and disease that we wish to exploit and then, through formulation design, optimize those small molecules and proprietary formulations to maximize clinically meaningful therapeutic effect.